urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/krivera.static-occupancy.md

 colnames(raccoon_wk)
 colnames(landcover)

-# we'll go ahead and rename 'sites' to 'Site' in the 'landcover' dataset
+# we'll go ahead and rename 'sites' to 'Site' in the 'landcover' dataset so these data.frame can communicate
 landcover <- rename(landcover, Site = sites)

 # Now we can join our datasets and drop NA's.